Azure/adx-mon/docs/concepts.md

 executed against the ADX cluster.
 The query is executed on a schedule and if the query returns any results, the alert triggers.
 Each row of the result translates into an alert notification.

-Below is a sample alerter on a metric.
+Below is a sample alert on a metric.

 ```yaml
 ---